 Before you begin

-In the Cloud Console, go to the Dashboard page and select or create a Google Cloud project.
+In the Google Cloud console, go to the Dashboard page and select or create a Google Cloud project.

 Make sure that billing is enabled for your project.

 Make a note of the project ID because it is needed later.
 On the rest of this page, this project ID is referred to as PROJECT_ID.